Last updated on December 7, 2022

 Rotation removes four sets worth of cards, so the main purpose is to strengthen the card base for Standard players by giving them rare individual card rewards (ICRs) from the sets that compose Standard.
 The rewards from getting quests are also better than average.

 You lose a bunch of cards that you could play in Standard, but you also get a little help to build your next decks.
-The impact of Standard rotation is outlined below:
+The impact of Standard and Alchemy rotation is outlined below:

 What Are Renewal Rewards?

-The first Renewal reward is made up of 10 rare ICRs as part of the Renewal Gift:
+The renewal reward is made up of 10 rare ICRs as part of the renewal gift.
+One rare from each of the non-rotating sets and four rares plus one mythic rare from the latest set.

 What’s the MTG Arena Renewal Egg?

 You could see the Renewal Egg in your Profile, and it was mostly a visual reminder that rotation is coming.
-It “hatched” the rewards on September 1, which are accessible when you log onto MTG Arena from this date forward.
+It “hatches” upon rotation, which is accessible when you log onto MTG Arena from this date forward.

 What’s Inside the Renewal Egg?

 When you opened the Renewal Egg you got the 10 rare ICRs right away.
-You’d also get some gold and XP.
-The other rewards like Jump In! tokens, boosters packs, and cards will be added to the Mastery Track.
-This is similar to other renewals like Zendikar Rising and Throne of Eldraine.
+You'd also get some gold and XP.
+Wizards often adds other rewards into this precious egg.
+This is similar to previous renewals like Zendikar Rising and Throne of Eldraine.

 What to Do with Your Old Cards

-It’s sad to lose lots of cards and decks that that you’ve fought for and invested into.
+It’s sad to lose lots of cards and decks that you’ve fought for and invested in.
 But the cards lost with rotation aren’t really lost.
-Enter Eternal formats like Historic and Explorer.
+Enter eternal formats like Historic and Explorer.

 Historic is the term that MTG Arena uses to imply that all cards on Arena are legal.
-There’s a multitude of Historic formats to play, like Historic and Historic Brawl.
+There are a few Historic formats to play, like Historic and Historic Brawl.
 MTG Arena also has all kinds of events in its rotation like Gladiator, Pauper, Peasant, and more.

 Explorer is analogous to Pioneer, another eternal format.
-It’s a format that you can play with all the cards released in MTG Arena that were released from Return to Ravnica onwards.
+Explorer is a format that you can play with all the cards released in MTG Arena that were released from Return to Ravnica onwards.

 Wrap Up